R.E.S.T. SA was established in 2007, by Megan Earl

 Choosing the right time to go on a training camp is very important.
 Start training too close to an important race date and you might not have sufficient time to recover from over-reaching, while training too early may mean that you haven’t acquired the base fitness needed to complete the training camp.
 Give yourself a minimum of 6 weeks or more from the end of your camp until your big event.

 Be smart this season and book your “dream training camp”, it will be worth it when racing season is in full effect.
-Boost your base period fitness with a good training camp, you´ll enjoy new roads and keep on track to make all your scheduled workouts.
+Boost your base period fitness, and you´ll enjoy new roads, new sights, new countries & keep your training on track.

 We aim to hold workshops from all angles…Riders, Supporters, Massage therapists, Team managers, Soigneurs etc